AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 ![PulseView UART decode of challenge after improving GNU Radio modem](images/pulseview-correct-challenge.png)

-Rerunning the Python PIN tester, we locate a PIN that gives us the expected response: `5651`.
+Rerunning the Python PIN tester with the cleaned-up challenge data, we locate a PIN that gives us the expected response: `5651`.

 ```
 ...